Colony House Motor Lodge: History

 The motor lodge was a popular destination in its early years and benefitted from a national trend of increasing automobile tourism.
 Its proximity to Roanoke's Victory Stadium saw it host not only attendees of that venue's events but also many of its performers.
 Notable guests included football player Johnny Unitas, whose Baltimore Colts played exhibition games in the stadium in 1961 and 1962, and the English pop band Herman's Hermits, who also held a meet and greet with fans at the property's Town and Ranch restaurant in 1965.

 Despite the rise of national hotel chains in the latter half of the 20th century, the growth of Franklin Road as a commercial corridor, and the construction of an expressway that bypassed the road into Downtown Roanoke, the Colony House stayed in business longer than many similar establishments in the area.
 With its décor little changed since its opening, the motel attracted guests seeking a retro lodging experience.

 In 2018, the Trent family, owners of the motel since its opening, closed its doors and sold the property.
 The motor lodge was listed on the National Register of Historic Places in 2023, and that same year it was announced that the site was being renovated in the style of a boutique hotel.
-The rooms will be modernized and updated, but the exterior appearance will remain largely the same.
+The rooms would be modernized and updated, but the exterior appearance would remain largely the same.
+The hotel reopened in 2025, and was inducted into the Historic Hotels of America program the following year.